 PMP® Exam Change

-PMI has retired the PMBOK® Guide – Sixth Edition; HOWEVER, they moved much of the PMBOK® Guide – Sixth Edition content to their digital assets: Standards+ and Process Groups: A Practice Guide.
-That content still applies to the current PMP exam.
+In the process of developing the PMBOK® Guide – Seventh Edition, PMI moved much of the content from the previous edition (PMBOK® Guide – Sixth Edition) to their digital assets ( Standards+ and Process Groups: A Practice Guide) that serve as content guides for what you will encounter on the current PMP Exam.

 PMI provides an Exam Reference List of the “top 10 most frequently cited references.”
 Good news – you do not need to purchase and read these books!
 Our content consolidates the vital data from those various sources into one clear path to PMP exam success.
 We’ve been helping people just like you pass the PMP exam since 2002, so you can rely on us.

 PMI now offers the Project Management Professional (PMP) exam online.
 It is administered on a secure platform and is exactly the same as the in-person exam.
-(For more information on online testing, check out our FAQ section below.)
+(For more information on online testing, check out of FAQ section below.

-The Project Management Institute has announced that a simpler, redesigned PMP® exam application is now available.
+On June 18, 2020, the Project Management Institute released a simpler, redesigned PMP® exam application.
 Check out our PMP application video or read more about this important change in our blog.

 PMP Exam Application Assistance Video Application Change Blog